Definition: What Is Data Quality?

 - Data Producers

-- Data producers work in operational tier of data governance.
+- Data producers work in the operational tier of data governance.
 These team members create, update, delete, etc., data entries.
 Most employees create or are responsible for data in some form.
 It’s important for them to understand how to handle data.
 For example: If your sales team is using a CRM system, it’s important for them to keep their accounts up to date.
 Leaders on the governance team must educate these employees on data collection and use standards.

 - Data Users